RaghuRaikar/RaghuRaikar.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-As a computer science student at the University of California, Santa Cruz, I have built a solid foundation in programming languages like Java, Python, and C++.
-My skills also extend to web development with HTML, CSS, and JavaScript, and I have practical experience with databases and version control systems.
+As a Computer Science student and Mathematics minor at the University of California, Santa Cruz, I have gained experience in AI, NLP, and full-stack development through internships at Beau, NASA, and Kitu Systems.
+My work includes building machine learning models, optimizing data pipelines, and developing backend systems.
+I actively contribute to open source, write technical articles on Medium, and stay engaged with cutting-edge AI advancements.
+Currently, developing PlayPicks.

-My primary interest lies in artificial intelligence and machine learning, where I am eager to apply and expand my expertise.
-I enjoy solving coding challenges and training AI models, and I am committed to staying updated with the latest advancements in the field.
-I am enthusiastic about contributing my skills to innovative projects in AI/ML and continuing to grow in this exciting area.